JBurrellIRL/ProjectFour/README.md

 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/): Used to manage Django forms in the project.
 - [Cloudinary](https://cloudinary.com/): image hosting platform for the project.
 - [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/): CSS framework for mobile-responsiveness and styling.
+- [Markdown Tables Generator](https://www.tablesgenerator.com/markdown_tables): used to generate the tables in the TESTING.md file.

 ## Credits